I grew up loving books. I read everywhere— at home, in the car, on a perfect branch in my favorite climbing tree, and

 From a young age I knew that I wanted to be a teacher and a writer and I practiced both of those things constantly.
 I set up all my stuffed animals and troll dolls and read out loud to them every morning, and I was always thinking of characters that I could write into my own stories, filling up journals with my imaginings.

 I was born and raised in Vermont, where I spent lots of time outside, hiking and skiing and playing in the woods with my big brother.
 Vermont felt like magic too, like a giant playground.

 After college I moved to New York City, where I taught middle school English for ten amazing years.
 I think elementary and middle schoolers have such incredible energy and brains, and it’s so fun to read, talk, and create with them—way more fun than reading aloud to my stuffed animals and trolls.
 I now live back in Vermont!

 I have a family who loves to read too.
 My husband, Kamahnie, and I actually got married in a bookstore!
-And my son, Miles, loves read alouds and funny voices and browsing the shelves of his own little library.
+My children, Miles and Paige, love read alouds and funny voices and browsing the shelves of their own little library.